 If you time it right, you can get to Hawaii for under 12,000 Southwest Rapid Rewards points, as with this round-trip flight from Oakland (OAK) to Maui (OGG).
 And because Chase points transfer to Southwest on a 1:1 basis, this 80,000-point sign-up bonus is enough for a family of six to go to Hawaii!

 There are some other great ways to get to Hawaii using points.
 Another option is transferring your points to British Airways, which you can use to book flights to Hawaii on American Airlines.
 And while American charges 45,000 AAdvantage miles for a round-trip from the West Coast, you can book the exact same flights for just 26,000 British Airways Avios.
-That means you’ll have enough for three round-trip tickets, with miles to spare.
+That means you’ll have enough for three round-trip tickets.

 A Round-Trip for Two to Europe – Or One in Business Class

 “European vacation” and “cheap” generally don’t go well together.
 But you could use this big Chase bonus and make it a reality for two – or fly solo in style.

 Again, you’ll want to transfer your Chase points.
 This time, you’re going to send them to Iberia – the Spanish airline offering some of the lowest rates to get to Europe and back.
 Chase points transfer to Iberia on a 1:1 basis, so your 80,000 bonus points = 80,000 Iberia Avios.